 Bottom Line: Kabbage vs OnDeck

-Small business owners are fortunate to have so many short-term working capital options, with OnDeck and Kabbage leading the way.
+Small business owners have so many short-term working capital options, with OnDeck and Kabbage leading the way.
 We recommend OnDeck overall for small businesses because they offer larger loan amounts with longer terms.
 A Kabbage loan is a good option for small businesses generating lower revenues of $50,000+, or who need monthly payment terms.

 OnDeck loans go up to $500,000 with terms of three to 36 months.
 If you have $100,000+ in annual business revenue, a credit score of 500+, and business operations of one or more years, then you can pre-qualify online today in a few minutes.
 Plus, you can get funded in as quickly as one day.